a3-audio/a3-doc/source/configuration/core.md

 # A³ Core Configuration
 ## PC
-Since a wide range of archlinux compatible audio hardware is able to run A³ Core software, we describe our proved configurations in [A³ Core Assembly](https://doc.a3-audio.com/assembly/core.html).
+Since a wide range of archlinux compatible audio hardware is able to run A³ Core software, we describe tested configurations in [A³ Core Assembly](https://doc.a3-audio.com/assembly/core.html).

 ## SSD
 - [Flash Device Image](https://doc.a3-audio.com/development/imaging.html)
 - SSD > 64GB

+## From scratch v.0.2
+## Install debian
+...

-## From scratch <-wip
+## From scratch v.0.1
 ### Install Archlinux
 Follow the guide from archlinux: [Installation guide](https://wiki.archlinux.org/title/Installation_guide)